 Day 9 We leave our island paradise and sail back to La Paz, while keeping a lookout for more whales, dolphins and acrobatic Flying Mobula Rays!
 Back on shore we drive north through a seemingly endless desert of magnificent tall Cardon Cacti, many of which are used as perches by Crested Caracaras, Red-tailed Hawks, American Kestrels, Gila Woodpeckers, Gilded Flickers, Northern Mockingbirds, Hooded Orioles and Loggerhead Shrikes.
 After about four hours we reach Puerto San Carlos on the shore of Magdalena Bay.
 With beautiful mangroves, sandy shores and sand dune islands sheltering a large shallow lagoon where the Grey Whales come to have their 16 foot long calves, this is one of the most important ecosystems on the Pacific coast of North America!
 The Grey Whales are famously friendly and seem to relish being petted by people!
+No wonder this amazing experience is included in Mark Carwardine’s Ultimate Wildlife Experiences; his personal selection of the world’s top twenty wildlife encounters!
 What an amazing prospect (additional information below).
 Our base for the next three nights is Las Villas Mar y Arena (The Sea & Sand Villas) a small beachfront hotel with rustic style cabins overlooking the bay with “Very Good” reviews on Trip Advisor, and an ideal spot to watch the action through your scope from your veranda.
 Dinner and overnight at Las Villas Mar y Arena.

 Days 10 & 11 Each morning and afternoon we head out onto the sheltered lagoon in small boats called Pangas.
 As well as the exhilarating spectacle of Grey Whales literally at arm’s length, we can also search the islands in the bay for birds like Northern Harrier, Osprey, Western Grebe, Wilson’s and Semi-palmated Plovers, Western and Spotted Sandpipers, Greater and Lesser Yellowlegs, Marbled Godwit, Willett, Western and California Gulls and Forster’s Tern, as well as Coyotes and Long-eared Jack Rabbits.
 Dinners and overnights at Las Villas Mar y Arena.